 Almost always should the Angular app have its own app registration.
 Only a small, self-contained Angular app + Web API, designed to work only with each other, without integrating with other APIs, should share a registration.

 Authorization on a per-application basis doesn't apply when Angular app and Web API share a single app registration.
 With both having the same client ID and hence the same permissions, to a downstream API such as MS Graph, Angular app and Web API share access rights and are indistinguishable.

 An Angular app may be consuming many endpoints: one or more of our Web APIs and MS Graph, SharePoint, and so on.
-In this case, we shouldn't tie Angular to any one API.
+In this case, we shouldn't tie Angular to any one API by sharing its app registration.
 Especially since the monetary cost of app registrations is zero.

 To support our use case, we're forced into using ADAL.js over MSAL.js as client authorization library (through a wrapper as in this example).
 To quote Microsoft's comparison of v1.0 and v2.0 endpoint capabilities: